Liwmo/liwmo.github.io/_posts/2017-11-15-handwritten-code.markdown

 Somewhat functional, but ugly and hard to modify.
 Perhaps, I would have eventually developed more descriptive variable names and organizational skills, but sometimes, light guidance in an open sandbox can help accelerate the learning process tremendously.

 With that in mind, let's return to LaunchCode.
 I decided to have the class split into four groups.
-To provide a diagnosis, I passed out a "quiz" to one group (it wasn't graded, although some were uneasy with the "no computers" rule), and then helped out other students with the in-class project.
-Afterwards, I would return to the quiz group and discuss questions, misconceptions, and so forth before repeating this procedure with the remaining groups.
-Of course, it took some gesture reading and words of encouragement to ensure everyone was on the same page, but generally, the small groups seemed to alleviate students' reservations about sharing wrong answers.
+To provide diagnostics, I passed out a "quiz" to one group (it wasn't formally graded, though some were uneasy with the "no computers" rule), and then helped out other students with the in-class project.
+Afterwards, I would return to the quiz takers and discuss questions, misconceptions, and so forth before repeating this procedure with the remaining groups.
+Of course, it took some gesture reading and words of encouragement to ensure everyone was on the same page, but generally, the small circle seemed to alleviate students' reservations about sharing wrong answers.

 Here's a sample:

 <img src='/assets/images/handcode_2.jpg' width='80%'/>

-The key concept is that `return` will immediately exit out of the function, and so the `print` statement below is effectively *invisible*.
-Get the joke?
+The key concept is that `return` will immediately exit out of the function, and so the `print` statement below is effectively *invisible* (get the joke‽).
 Anyway, when I asked for feedback, many students expressed that these exercises were very helpful and requested more, thus I had a rather [fun time writing them][6].

 <iframe src="https://docs.google.com/document/d/e/2PACX-1vRGqgtVUQF5Erze-UU_I1IH34KYuRblxZXkoISz8REHYZOhPtqGtTI9uZClAwt-FVhJTTx0oFJhd76K/pub?embedded=true" width="100%" height="500px"></iframe>

-I also have a link to the [Thanksgiving edition][4], and the [Polar Express Christmas edition][5], which ramps up in difficulty just a tad.
-The objective of the final quiz of the semester was to provide some practice with classes and inheritance, which I admit, was pretty rushed.
+I also have a link to the [Thanksgiving edition][4], and the [Polar Express Christmas edition][5], which ramps up in difficulty just a tad and involves writing a few lines.
+The objective of the final quiz of the semester was to provide some practice with classes and inheritance, especially since we were feeling rushed.
 As a result, I also made my first teaching video.
 It's somewhat embarrassing, but I thought I'd share:

 <div style="text-align: center">
 <iframe src="https://drive.google.com/file/d/0Bxka66Mq1AW0bzR5QjlyNWd2T0E/preview" width="560" height="315"></iframe></div>